jimdavis1/Viral_Annotation/README.md

 where SD is sequence donor, and SA is sequence acceptor.
 Here is what one looks like:
 `>1413195.5 SD:371-381;373 SA:491-504;503`
  <br>
+The fasta header is parsed based on a regex, so colons and semicolons should not exist in the idenifier.<br>

+Finally, the code will not call a splice variant unless a valid sequence donor and sequence acceptor site exist somewhere in the set of query sequences.
+That is, they do not have to match exactly between the best query-subject match, but they do need to have been seen before. <br>

 Full usage for this program is as follows: